Cost-saving initiatives in business can help offset rising expenses or falling profits.

 - Using content marketing to attract traffic from search engines and social media

-- Improving your website copy to increase your conversion rates
+- Improving website copy to increase your conversion rates

-- Following up with website visitors through email marketing and text marketing
+- Following up with website visitors through text and email marketing

 - Cultivating repeat business with existing customers